View All

 • Outlier Detection: I analyze the dataset for any potential outliers using visualization tools or statistical methods, as discussed earlier.
 These may be valid or erroneous, so I evaluate their impact and make appropriate adjustments.

-• Data Type Conversion: I ensure that each variable is of the correct data type (e.g., numeric, categorical, date).
+• Data Type Conversion: I ensure that each variable has the correct data type (e.g., numeric, categorical, or date).
 This helps prevent errors when performing operations or running models.

-• Final Review: After addressing the above steps, I perform a final review to ensure the dataset is ready for analysis, making sure there are no remaining data quality issues.
+• Final Review: After addressing the above steps, I perform a final review to ensure the dataset is ready for analysis and that there are no remaining data quality issues.

 This checks how you identify and remove duplicate entries.
 I use methods like SQL’s DISTINCT function or Excel’s Remove Duplicates feature to eliminate duplicate records and ensure data integrity.